shpml/fundamentals/intro.md

 ### Sign onto Slack!

-**If you're enrolled in WDI and will be attending classes on campus:**

 * First check your email for an invitation from your producer.
-* Be sure to add a photo and "WDI Student - CITY" to your profile.
+* Be sure to add a photo and "WDI Student - CITY" or "WDI Student - REMOTE" (if you're going to be taking WDI remotely) to your profile.
-* Next, go to [slack.com](https://slack.com/signin), enter "ga-students" where the page asks for your team domain, and join the [#wdi-fundamentals](https://ga-students.slack.com/messages/wdi-fundamentals/) channel to meet your global classmates!

-**If you're enrolled in WDIr and will be attending classes remotely:**

-* First check your email for an invitation from your producer.
-* Add a photo and "WDI Student - REMOTE" to your profile.
 * Next, go to [slack.com](https://slack.com/signin), enter "ga-students" where the page asks for your team domain, and join the [#wdiremotefundamentals](https://ga-students.slack.com/messages/#wdiremotefundamentals/) channel to meet your global classmates!

+**Please note: Whether you're joining WDI on campus or WDIr remotely, you should log onto the same channel on slack: #wdiremotefundamentals**

 ![Step-by-step Slack Tutorial](assets/chapter0/slack_tutorial.gif)

-**Note: WDI Remote students, make sure you sign up for #wdiremotefundamentals channel and NOT #wdi-fundamentals.**

 ## Feedback